 Minecraft Dungeons turns the gloomy dungeon crawler into a humorous monster hunt in which uncomplicated action and loot are the focus.
 There are just as little bulky talent trees as the need for one-sided alignment of the hero equipment or the selected skills.
 In Minecraft Dungeons, the equipment determines which skills players use against monsters in the field.

-The genre really takes the new Minecraft game upside down.
-Minecraft Dungeons is anything but a serious hack'n slay game, but there are already adventures - only in a familiar “blocky world”.
-Up to four players compete against skeletal hordes and all sorts of crawling animals and often let a - sometimes strange - thunderstorm rain rain down on the opponents.
+The genre takes the new Minecraft game seriously.
+Minecraft Dungeons is anything but a serious hack 'n slash game, but there are adventures - only in a usual "blocky world".
+Up to four players compete together against hordes of skeletons and all sorts of crawling creatures and often rain down a – sometimes strange – effect thunderstorm on the opponents.
 That sounds pretty simple and it is.
-That is wanted.
+This is intentional.
 The Minecraft dungeon crawler focuses on an uncomplicated gameplay.
-Completely suitable for the masses: anyone can play the title - you only have to warm up with the angular look.
+Completely suitable for the masses: everyone can play the title - you just have to warm up to the angular look.

-Despite all the simplification, there is a story, albeit a straight one.
-An evil villain is bullied by other villagers, but then finds a powerful artifact and wants revenge.
-His goal: simply enslave everyone who previously annoyed him.
-The course of the game unfolds along this red story thread.
-The goal of the heroes' troops is usually simple, primarily about freeing the villagers from the clutches of the chief villain.
-Far better than the story itself is its presentation: a narrator gets the heroes in the mood for their next adventure - and in a way that could well be described as "epic".
-This type of acoustic background is excellent and motivated - again, pretty much every type of player, from beginners to professionals.
+Despite all the simplification, there is a story, albeit a straightforward one.
+An evil villain is being bullied by other villagers, but then finds a powerful artifact and seeks revenge.
+His goal: simply enslave everyone who used to annoy him.
+The course of the game unfolds along this red thread of the story.
+The goal of the group of heroes is mostly simple, primarily it revolves around freeing villagers from the clutches of the chief villain.
+Far better than the story itself is its presentation: a narrator prepares the heroes for their next adventure - and in a way that could well be described as "epic".
+This type of acoustic accompaniment is excellent and motivates - again for pretty much every type of player, from beginners to professionals.

 Minecraft Dungeons dares to change perspective.
 Instead of an ego view, players get an overview of what is happening from a clear isometric view that is appropriate to the genre.
 This provides an overview and also appeals to players who cannot cope with the otherwise usual Minecraft perspective.
 In addition: The Mojang Studios have polished up the look and provide variety.
 Although players spend a lot of time in gloomy cave systems, they also pave their way through swampy landscapes or forests.